lanterno/beats/README.md

 - [ ] Think desktop app like upwork timer (for macos)
 - [ ] Think browser plugin
 - [ ] Think mobileApp (sheetu)

+### database
+MongoDB hosted in the cloud.
+We can add it to compose later to make it more convenient to users